MicrosoftDocs/msteams-docs/msteams-platform/toolkit/explore-Teams-Toolkit.md

         * **Sign in to Microsoft 365**: Use your Microsoft 365 account with a valid E5 subscription for building your app.

-        * **Sign in to Azure**: Use your Azure account for deploying an app on Azure.
+        * **Sign in to Azure**: Use your Azure account for deploying your app on Azure.
 You can [create a free Azure account](https://azure.microsoft.com/free/) before you start.
    :::column-end:::
 :::row-end:::